-If you cannot stand up, do not dismiss the Stand–up Alert notification, because if you do, it will notify you again in an hour.
+- If you are in a situation when you cannot stand up, do not dismiss the Stand–up Alert notification, because if you do, it will notify you again after your set time limit.
 As long as the notification is active, the app will not notify you again.

-Example: I set the watch to vibrate 3 times when I need to stand up, and I even set it to vibrate once when I complete the steps goal, some people don’t like the completion vibration, you can control both to your liking:
+Example: I set the watch to vibrate 3 times when I need to stand up, and I even set it to vibrate once when I complete the steps goal:

 100/60min means: my goal is to take 100 steps every 60 minutes between 8AM and midnight.
 If I don’t I get a notification.